flow-ufal/phi/README.md

 #### Using other databases

-If you want to use another database system follow the steps replacing the ones related to the database.
+If you want to use another database system, follow the steps in the previous section replacing the ones related to the database with proper actions according to the chosen database.
 [Here](https://github.com/ODM2/ODM2/tree/master/src/blank_schema_scripts) are some other blank schema scripts for you to use.

 ## Built With